-There are federal and state tax credits available if you qualify.
-Please take a look at the information on tax credits, “Barns and Historic Preservation Tax Incentives in Michigan”, and Contact the State Historic Preservation Office (SHPO) can provide advice and an application.
+There are federal tax credits available if you qualify.
+Please take a look at the article on “Barns and Historic Preservation Tax Incentives.”
+The State Historic Preservation Office (SHPO) can provide advice and an application.
 Visit: https://www.miplace.org/historic-preservation/.

 If you are currently using your barn, you will save money on property taxes over the years by rehabilitating the barn as opposed to tearing it down and building a new structure.
 Check with your local tax assessor on this issue before starting any work.

 We encourage you to think about the future value of your barn.
 As traditional structures, barns are becoming rare; they could increase the sale value of your property.
 We are in a time when people are starting to look for property with old barns for new and nontraditional farming and retail businesses.

 We also encourage you to join MBPN to support our efforts at saving barns.

 Existing barns are already taxed as real estate at a certain level, and many have been depreciated to a very low value.
 General maintenance and repair (including painting) to existing barns should not increase your taxes.
 Building a new building will result in higher taxes imposed at a rate equal to the cost of the new building.

 See also “Property Taxes and Restored Barns,” an essay by Gary Howell for more information.